-Students can participate in Mason's first-year study-abroad program.
+Students can participate in George Mason's freshman study-abroad program.
 Gateway destinations are situated in exciting international cities.
-Students spend their fall semester at Mason and spring semester on site, pursuing coursework in their major and Mason Core.
+Students spend their fall semester at George Mason and spring semester on site, pursuing coursework for their major and the Mason Core.
 Interested students must join before the fall semester.
+Incoming first-year students interested in the Global Gateway program can refer to their admission portal for the open invitation and link to the application.